HusnainKhushid/interni.pk/README.md

 # Interni.pk Tools

-This repository contains both executable tools and scripts for Scarping Jobs on Web.
+This repository contains executable tools and scripts for scraping job postings from the web.
+It includes all the tools I use to collect internship and job listings for interni.pk.

 ## Executable Tool